 Real-Time and Big Data Challenge Data Management Best Practices

-In this Webinar, you will learn:
+In this Webinar, you’ll learn:

-- How real time and big data have evolved into compelling business requirements
+- How real-time and big data have evolved into compelling business requirements

 - Why satisfying these requirements shouldn’t lead to scrimping on data management practices (with a few exceptions)

-- Technologies and tool types for properly managing real-time data and big data
+- Technologies and tool types for managing real-time data and big data properly

 - A data management strategy based on “doing it all,” instead of omissions and trade-offs